johnshiver/blog-hugo/content/posts/finding-longest-streak-of-days-with-postgresql.md

 {{< /highlight >}}

-Here is the final SQL statement, grouping the matches:
+Here is the final SQL statement, grouping the matches and subtracting the largest date in the group from the smallest to calculate the length of the streak.

 {{< highlight sql>}}